konrad-gerlach/C3-Histopathology-Cancer-Detection/README.md

+## Updates
 A revision to the report has been added on 6th of April 2024 and can be found in the file report_revision_2024_04_06.pdf .

-Security Warning / Disclaimer: Please note, that this repository is not being actively maintained and has received security advisories from Github.
+## Security Warning / Disclaimer
+Please note, that this repository is not being actively maintained and has received security advisories from Github.
 Therefore, using or executing the code is not advised without appropriate precautions.
 The disclaimer as part of the license still applies.
 # C3-Histopathology-Cancer-Detection
 You can find our Git repository at: https://github.com/konrad-gerlach/C3-Histopathology-Cancer-Detection .
 Our data source is: https://www.kaggle.com/competitions/histopathologic-cancer-detection/data .